(Updated Dec 1, 2022)

-While M&A activity in 2020 was very slow due to COVID, deals in 2021 are surging past pre-2019 levels and hitting record-breaking numbers.
-But as companies are leveraging transactions to drive shareholder value in a post-pandemic economy, increased pressure on cost control and operational efficiency is generating more transparency into the value of information and technology for many.
+While M&A activity in 2020 was very slow due to COVID, deals in 2021 surged past pre-2019 levels and hit record-breaking numbers.
+But after another slump in 2022, activity in 2023 is not expected to rebound much.
+And as companies are leveraging transactions to drive shareholder value in a post-pandemic economy, increased pressure on cost control and operational efficiency is generating more transparency into the value of information and technology for many.

 Common M&A Drivers